-For example, some of the middleware functionality that your application can get by just enabling configuration parameter include:
+For example, some of the middleware functionality that your application can get by just enabling configuration parameters include:

-- Tuning reliable behavior for multicast, lossy and high-latency networks.
-Supporting high data-availability by enabling redundant data sources (for example, "keep receiving data from source A. If source A stops publishing, then start receiving data from source B"), and providing notifications when application enter or leave the network.
-Optimizing network and system resources for transmission of periodic data by supporting time-based filtering of data (example: "receive a sample no more than once per second") and deadlines (example: "expect to - Writing network code to connect a few nodes is deceptively easy.
+01 Tuning reliable behavior for multicast, lossy and high-latency networks.
+Supporting high data-availability by enabling redundant data sources (for example, "keep receiving data from source A. If source A stops publishing, then start receiving data from source B"), and providing notifications when applications enter or leave the network.
+Optimizing network and system resources for transmission of periodic data by supporting time-based filtering of data (example: "receive a sample no more than once per second") and deadlines (example: "expect to receive a sample at least once per second").

+Writing network code to connect a few nodes is deceptively easy.
 Making that code scale, handle all the error scenarios you will eventually face, work across platforms, keep current with technology, and adapt to unexpected future requirements is another matter entirely.
 The initial cost of a custom design may seem tempting, but beware; robust architectures take years to evolve.
 Going with a fire-tested, widely used design assures you the best performance and functionality that will scale with your distributed application as it matures.
 And it will minimize the profound cost of going down the wrong path.